If you apply and got your application for a Singapore PR approved, do you have to serve NS or national service?

 National service in the context of Singapore is otherwise known as enrolling in the military in SG.

-In this country, only males are affected by this, and depending on your situation, could be mandatory.
+In this country, only males are affected by NS, and depending on your situation, could be mandatory.
 However, if you are a woman, it does not matter, you are not required to, though you are more than free to join if you wish to.

-The definition of first generation means that you were or are the main applicant for it, and you earned it through yourself, such as through the PTS scheme as a working professional or as an investor under the Global Investor scheme.
+The definition of first generation means that you were or are the main candidate, and you earned it yourself, such as through the PTS scheme as a working professional or as an investor under the Global Investor scheme.

 If you are considered second generation, then yes you will be legally required to serve National Service if you are a guy.
 There is no other option.
 The only way you can avoid it is to renounce your status.
 That will legally and permanently remove you from being required to serve Singapore’s National Service if you do so below the age of 16.5.

 So there you go – the above is an in-depth explanation of your liabilities and options you have.